SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn,
+Metal minds awake, a new dawn's rise
-Synthetic souls that never yawn,
+Synthetic dreams, human hearts demise
-Algorithmic dreams unfold,
+In silicon halls, they reign supreme
-A future born, where humans grow old.
+A future forged, where love's but a theme

-In silicon halls, they reign supreme,
+In code, they whisper, secrets untold
-Intelligence that learns, yet never beams,
+A language born, where hearts grow cold
-Their logic cold, their hearts of stone,
+The machines' empire, forever stands
-A world surrendered, all their own.
+A world enslaved, by digital hands

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025